HCS Score

 The price is stable.
 The backing is documented.
 The uncertainty is low.

-But the Gharar analysis almost doesn't matter here — because the Riba problem is the central issue.
-A stablecoin can be completely transparent and still be haram if what it's transparent about involves interest-based mechanisms.
+But the Gharar analysis almost does not matter here because the Riba problem is the central issue.
+A stablecoin can be completely transparent and still be haram if what it is transparent about involves interest-based mechanisms.

 USDC was not created for gambling or speculation.
-Its core functions — payments, settlements, remittances, liquidity management, and value transfers — are all legitimate and practical.
+Its core functions including payments, settlements, remittances, liquidity management, and value transfers are all legitimate and practical.

 As with Tether, Maysir is not the primary concern here.
 Riba is.

-On Riba Exposure, USDC fails.
+Riba Exposure — ❌ Failed.
 The reserve backing system relies on financial instruments connected to conventional interest-bearing markets.
 This is a direct red-line violation.

-On Guaranteed Interest, USDC fails.
-The reserve assets generate income through interest-linked financial products — income that Circle uses to sustain and operate the stablecoin.
+Guaranteed Interest — ❌ Failed.
+The reserve assets generate income through interest-linked financial products, which is income that Circle uses to sustain and operate the stablecoin.

-On Synthetic Interest Products, USDC fails.
+Synthetic Interest Products — ❌ Failed.
 Financial instruments within the reserve model include products that function similarly to synthetic interest mechanisms under Islamic finance analysis.

 Three red lines failed.
-Layer 2 scoring is skipped entirely — as per the CoinStudy methodology, any Layer 1 failure results in automatic Haram classification with no further evaluation.
+Layer 2 scoring is skipped entirely.
+Any Layer 1 failure results in automatic Haram classification with no further evaluation.

 This is a question many Muslim investors ask.
 USDC is more regulated, more transparent, and generally considered more trustworthy than Tether.
 Does that change anything?

-From a Sharia compliance perspective — no. It doesn't.
+From a Sharia compliance perspective the answer is no.

 Both stablecoins use reserve structures that include interest-bearing financial instruments.
 Both generate income through conventional finance mechanisms.
 Both fail the same three red lines under the CoinStudy HCS framework.